callumrollo/callumrollo.github.io/content/articles/packaging.md

 ### Acronyms and terminology

 - **CI** Contiuouns Integration.
-When we push code to github we have automated tests and linting
+When we push code to github we have automated tests and linting.
-- **Shipping** to upload code to the public (not to be confused with frieght forwarding of fanfic)
+- **Shipping** to upload code to the public (not to be confused with frieght forwarding or fanfic)